 Grand Master (Japan)

-About Grand Master (Japan)
+Grand Master (Japan) on NES

 Grand Master (Japan) is a title released for the Nintendo Entertainment System, a platform that defined an entire generation of gaming in the late 1980s and early 1990s.
 This game, while not widely documented, falls under the action genre, showcasing the style and mechanics typical of that era.
 Many fans consider this game worth exploring for its nostalgic value, even if it remains less known compared to mainstream hits of its time.